lemin194/SinoNomCharacterRetrieval/README.md

 After the installation, you can start by running the training scripts provided.

-## Goal
-The goal of this project is to develop an efficient and accurate image retrieval system specifically tailored for Sino-nom characters.
-Sino-nom characters are a unique aspect of East Asian cultures, blending Chinese characters (Sino) with Vietnamese Nom script (nom).
-Retrieving similar characters accurately is crucial for various applications, including historical document analysis, cultural preservation, and language research.

-Although many local feature matching algorithms like SIFT, SURF, or ORB exist, these are designed to achieve speed and efficiency in the retrieval process.
-We decided to tackle this problem with a deep learning approach, which is expected to outperform traditional methods.

 <!-- The initial straightforward approach is to train a classifier to extract a feature vector from an input image, then use some distance function to calculate similarity of 2 images.
 Here's our benchmark results of different distance metrics: